-The Doctoral Programme in Gender, Culture and Society has two application periods for doctoral study rights each year – one in the spring and one in the autumn.
+The Doctoral Programme in Philosophy, Arts and Society has two application periods for doctoral study rights each year – one in the spring and one in the autumn.

-Autumn 2020 application period hasn't yet been confirmed.
-Study rights granted in the autumn round of applications will begin on January 1st, 2021.
+- The autumn 2020 application period will be from September 1 to September 15, 2020.
+Study rights granted in this round will begin on January 1, 2021.

 Preparing the application